intergreatme/self-kyc-util/README.md

 - Completion:
 Completion is the final step of the transaction where we send the payload of information to the service provider with the KYC result included.

-We have also included our ID validation util.
+We have also included our ID validation utility to validate RSA ID Numbers.